 - Increase employee engagement.
 When an employee is engaged, they are involved in their work, have a positive attitude, and contribute to meet company goals.
-The Gallup State of the American Workplace shows that organizations with high employee engagement see absenteeism reduced by 41% and productivity increased by 17%.
+The Gallup State of the American Workplace report shows that organizations with high employee engagement see absenteeism reduced by 41% and productivity increased by 17%.

 - Increase productivity.
 Happy employees are productive employees, and employee happiness relates directly with the right cultural fit.
-According to the 2018 Workplace Happiness Survey, 39% of workers say they are more productive if they are happy.
+According to the 2018 Workplace Happiness Survey, approximately 39% of workers say they are more productive if they are happy.

 - Increase profits.
-85% of companies who articulate their culture and purpose show a growth in revenue, while 42% of companies without it show a drop in revenue.
+85% of companies who articulate their culture and purpose show growth in revenue, while 42% of companies without it show a drop in revenue.

 - Increase innovation.
-When 3M began a program called 15 Percent Time allowing employees to use paid company time to ideate, Art Fry invented the Post-it Note.
+When 3M began a program called 15 percent time allowing employees to use paid company time to ideate, Art Fry invented the post-it note.
 Similar programs at Google, Hewlett Packard Labs, and others brought about such creations as Gmail, Google Earth, and clear bandages, all of which brought in large revenue streams for their respective organizations.

 Whether defined or assumed, a company culture affects all areas of the business, positively or negatively, which is why it is so important to consider.